Transforming the food system and strengthening local communities.

 Haberman believes in the pioneering spirit so much that sometimes we just have to take the plunge ourselves.
 At a new organic urban farm in St. Paul, we’re quite literally diving in because this farm doesn’t use dirt.
 It’s all about water.
 Aquaponics, to be exact.
 Fish and plants help each other grow, and we see this fully sustainable, closed loop method of farming as a way to produce and provide healthy food where it’s needed most, right in the heart of the city.
 In doing so, we can strengthen local communities by revitalizing neighborhoods and creating jobs.

 Key supporters include Pentair Aquatic Eco-Systems, which designed the aquaponics system and provided expertise.
 Lunds and Byerly’s is the first grocer to carry our foods.
 The City of Saint Paul supported the project from the very beginning and backed the project financially.
-Haberman developed the brand and directs all marketing.
+Haberman developed the brand, created the website and directs all marketing.

 A True Pioneer and Constant Inspiration